OmerTu/GoogleHomeKodi/README.md

 Follow these steps to easily control your kodi using simple voice commands with your Google Home or Google assistant:

 ### **Play a movie:**
 "Hey Google, kodi play [movie name]" --> will search for the given movie name and play it.
+"Hey Google, kodi resume [movie name]" --> will search for given movie name and pick up playback from where you left it.

 ### **Play a random movie:**
 "Hey Google, kodi play a random movie" --> will play a random movie.